 Dog-Friendly Cake Making Tips and Tricks

 - See our comprehensive post on homemade birthday and special occasion dog cakes for additional information on types of cakes, decorating ideas, storage, and more.
-That post also includes different frosting and decorating ideas, or you can browse through the other DIY dog cakes and pupcakes for ideas.
+It also includes different dog-friendly frosting and decorating ideas.

-- This demo limited ingredient cake isn’t a recipe, but there are plenty of full recipes here on the blog, including for dog-friendly cakes using both conventional pupcake ingredients and meatloaf style ingredients.
+- Prefer a full recipe?
+Sniff around for tasty ideas.
+This special demo limited ingredient cake isn’t a recipe, but there are plenty of full recipes here on the blog, including for dog-friendly cakes using both conventional pupcake ingredients and meatloaf style ingredients.